|Hard bounce vs soft bounce|

 A hard bounce is an email sent to contacts whose addresses are permanently unreachable, most likely because they, or the server they were hosted on, don't exist.
 The email address is invalid.
 A hard bounce will immediately result in the email address being placed in the suppression list.

 A soft bounce is an email sent to contacts whose addresses are temporarily unreachable, possibly because their mailboxes are full or their mail servers are having temporary issues accepting email.
 It doesn't necessarily mean the email address is invalid.

 If an email address hard bounces once, or soft bounces too many times, it will be suppressed in your account to prevent you from sending to it.
 This helps to protect your sending address and server from being blocked for spamming.

-You're able to decide how many times a contact can soft bounce before they become suppressed in the Contacts > Suppressed contacts > Bounce settings section of the system.
+The platform allows you to set how many times a contact can consecutively soft bounce before they become suppressed in your account.

-Good to knowSuppressions expire after a year for contacts originally suppressed due to reaching the soft bounce threshold.
-They won't be automatically added back into your account but they can be uploaded again.
+Furthermore, suppressions expire after a year for contacts originally suppressed due to reaching the soft bounce threshold.
+Again, they won't be automatically added back into your account but they can be uploaded again.

 At various points in the system you may see references to bounce types.
 These are explained below.

 - Globally suppressed: Contacts who've either complained directly to us in the past or are known spam traps.

 - Hard bouncers: Contacts whose addresses are permanently unreachable, most likely because they, or the server they were hosted on, don't exist.